 Mr. Goodman received a J.D., cum laude, from Case Western Reserve University School of Law, where he served as the Executive Articles Editor for the Case Western Reserve Journal of International Law.
 He earned a B.S. in Foreign Service from Georgetown University and a Certificate of Completion from Harvard University, John F. Kennedy School of Government, Executive Education, in the Strategic Management of Regulatory & Enforcement Agencies Program.

-Before joining Babst Calland, and after his federal government service at DOT/NHTSA, Mr. Goodman worked for a prominent global law firm focusing on transportation regulatory and litigation matters, including automated and autonomous vehicles.
+Before joining Babst Calland, and after his federal government service at DOT/NHTSA, Mr. Goodman worked for a prominent global law firm representing companies in various transportation regulatory and litigation matters, including automated/autonomous driving systems.

 Before joining DOT/NHTSA, Mr. Goodman litigated on behalf of companies and individuals in various high-value matters.
 He was also a seagoing officer in the U.S. Navy.